Arizona Estate Planning: Living Trust

-One of the main reasons to develop an estate plan is to ensure that your wishes are honored upon your death.
+One of the main reasons to develop a living trust as part of your estate plan is to ensure that your wishes are honored upon your death.
 There are many tools you can use to create a comprehensive estate plan — everything from a standard will to various types of trusts and powers of attorney documents.

 One of the most popular tools is a living trust, which is a document that outlines your wishes regarding the distribution of your assets once you pass away.
 A living trust is managed by the person you appoint, known as the trustee.
 This individual has a fiduciary duty to manage the trust in the best interest of the beneficiaries.
 The person who sets up the trust is known as the trust settlor, or the grantor.
 Once the grantor passes away, the trustee will ensure that the assets are transferred to the beneficiaries according to the grantor’s wishes.